DanTappan/VISCA-Game-Controller/README.md

 ## How to install

-Either use the Windows installer or clone the sources and run them in your favorite IDE.
+Either use the [Windows installer](https://dantappan.net/?page_id=141) or clone the sources and run them in your favorite IDE.

-You may need to register for a free Hobbyist license for PySimpleGUI at https://www.pysimplegui.com/pricing and install the license when requested
+You may need to register for a [free Hobbyist license for PySimpleGUI](https://www.pysimplegui.com/pricing) and install the license when requested

 ## How to use

 Run the program.
 It will create a System Tray icon and a small "Feedback window" that can be repositioned or hidden.
 ![Feedback Window](https://dantappan.net/wp-content/uploads/2024/12/VISCA-controller-window.png)

-I generally keep the window in the lower right of the screen.
+I generally keep the Feedback Window in the lower right of the screen.

 ![Vmix with feedback](https://dantappan.net/wp-content/uploads/2024/12/VMIXScreenshot-e1734556466255.png)